 I personally think black women (all women in general) would be much better off not being addicted to shows like "Scandal" and "Mary Jane."
 Watching and admiring side chicks as entertainment is not healthy for the mental psyche.
 We have to be careful what we consider as entertainment.
 You can't tell kids not to listen to music which promotes the exploitation of women, even if it is just entertainment, and then go right ahead and watch television shows, and movies, which promote the same thing, or in this case, which promotes women sleeping around with married men.
 It's hypocritical to tell kids one thing, and then do the exact things you are telling kids not to do.
 Even a 2 year old would notice the hypocrisy.
 Some say it is just entertainment, and that the shows are not real.
 To put things into perspective, let me give you a similar outlook.
 We would hope a grown man would not sleep around with young girls, but we would also find it disturbing if he constantly found it entertaining to watch a show based on the theme of a grown man being in a physical relationship with a young girl, even if all the individuals involved were just actors, and the relationship was not real.
 It's important that we all examine what we consider to be entertaining.

-As an adult, how do you distinguish positive entertainment vs negative entertainment, on your behalf?
-(Not talking about your children)
+As an adult, how do you distinguish positive entertainment vs negative entertainment, in regards to you, and not your children?

-These type of questions help you learn more about who you are.
-You learn about your values, your moral outlook, and your ability to apply mental and self discipline.
-The same way we deal with our children.
+These questions help you learn more about who you are.
+You learn about your values, your moral outlook, and your ability to apply mental and self-discipline.
+This is pretty much the same way we deal with our children.